srid/ema/README.md

 ## Hacking

+NOTE: We are using GHC 9.2 which is not yet the default in `nixpkgs`, so you may want to use the [garnix cache](https://garnix.io/docs/caching) to avoid long compilation.

 Run `bin/run` (or <kbd>Ctrl+Shift+B</kbd> in VSCode).
 This runs the clock example (which updates every second, only to demonstrate hot reload); modify `./.ghcid` to run a different example.

 ## Getting Started